drutiny/drutiny-legacy/CONTRIBUTING.md

 * Anything that requires special sauce in order to run
 * Vendor specific checks that cannot be re-used

+These types of changes are better off in third-party libraries.

 # Coding standards

-This project adhears to the same coding standards as the Drupal project.
+This project adheres to the same coding standards as the Drupal project.

 ## How to check code style